 First Steps to Moving Out

-The first step of moving homes is to take a look at the space you are moving to and compare it to where you are moving from.
+The first step of moving homes is to take a look at the space you are moving into and compare it to the home you are leaving.
 If you’re moving up, the size of the space won’t be an issue.
 However, if you’re moving to a smaller space, you might need to get rid of some items.
 Do an inventory of things that are important and have financial or sentimental value.
 If something doesn’t bring you value, get rid of it.
 One mistake that movers typically make is thinking that because they paid a lot for something in the past, it’s valuable.
 If you don’t want it, you aren’t attached to it, and you don’t have space for it, then it’s time to purge.
 If you decide to use a pod container to move your things and to store them, make sure that your items are worthy of both.

 There is an expense that comes with both moving and storing items.
 For example, vehicle storage in Winnipeg is one of them.
 Before you pack something away and take it with you, you have to analyze whether the cost to move and store the item is more than it is worth.
 Millions of Americans store their “valuables” for years, only to find that when they finally get them out of storage, they could have paid for them again ten times over.
 Make sure you understand what a moving pod costs.
 It will cost you more if you have to rent it longer than the move, just to decide whether taking something with you is worth it or not.